RedGlow/BuildSystemTest/README.md

 The main workflow is `export_game.yml`.
 The first job (`export_game`) checks out the project, builds the dotnet part, exports it for windows and linux, and uploads the produced exports as artifacts.
 This way two consecutive jobs (`upload_to_itch_windows` and `upload_to_itch_linux`) can pick up the artifacts and upload them to itch.

 This main workflow is called by `dev.yml` and `release.yml`.
 The first one is activated on every push, and just calls the main workflow pointing to the restricted game. `release.yml`, instead, is triggered only when a tag containing a semver[^2] pattern starting with "v" is pushed, and first checks out the project to compute the current version, then calls `export_game.yml` passing the version and the public game.

+## An example

+Well, this repo is the example.

+You can fint the [public game here](https://redglow.itch.io/buildsystemtest), and the [restricted game here](https://redglow.itch.io/buildsystemtestprivate).

 [^1]: (actually, only the "CD" part)
 [^2]: only versions in the form vMajor.Minor.Patch are supported right now, nothing fancier